asnaqsys/asnaqsys.github.io/manuals/migrations/differences-dgi-dgl.md

 ---
-title: "DataGate for IBM i vs. DataGate Linear: Key Differences Explained"
+title: "DataGate for IBM i vs. DataGate Linear: Key Differences"
 description: "Understand the crucial differences between DataGate for IBM i and DataGate Linear for SQL Server.
 This guide highlights their unique features, uses, and which to choose for your needs."
 ---